Industrials Stock With High Quality Risk/Reward

 When KNL reported 4Q16 earnings, the stock fell 15% the following week.
 As noted above, the firm missed revenue expectations and investors overreacted to one weak quarter caused by election uncertainty.
 When looking below the top line miss, the firm continued to improve its fundamentals, including profits, margins, and ROIC.
 However, consensus estimates were quickly cut, setting up a scenario in which KNL has a great opportunity to beat these lowered expectations.

 In order to beat expectations, KNL has focused on building out its business beyond the Office segment.
 With acquisitions of DatesWeiser and Vladimir Kagan in 2016, KNL aims to provide a more diversified offering of luxury furnishings through its Studio segment, which was 28% of revenue in 2016.
-The Studio segment's operating margins of 17% are much greater than the Office segment so expanding this business line is key to growing profits.
+The Studio segment's operating margin of 17% is much greater than the Office segment so expanding this business line is key to growing profits.

 Beating both top and bottom line expectations could be the catalyst that pushes the stock higher.
 When KNL reported 3Q16 results above consensus, the stock rose 11% over the next week.
 In 1Q16, when KNL again beat both top and bottom line expectations, the stock rose 7% in the following week.